Liu-Cheng/liu-cheng.github.io/_pages/about.md

 - DeepBurning2.0: An Automatic End-to-end Neural Network Acceleration System on FPGAs, 华南理工大学，软件学院, 2019

 ## Services
+- Session co-chair of DAC'25
+- Session chair of ISEDA'25
 - AE of IEEE Transactions on Emerging Topics in Computing
 - TPC for DFTS'22, FPT'22, ITC'22
 - TPC for ATS'23, FPT'23, DFTS'23, ITC'23, NeurIPS'23